samdze/godot-native-bullets-plugin/README.md

   - `Based On Lifetime`: the curve x axis will map to the lifetime of the bullet, from 0 to `lifetime_curves_span`.
   - `Based On Target Distance`: the curve x axis will map to the distance to the target, from 0 to `distance_curves_span`.
   - `Based on Angle To Target`: the curve x axis will map to the angle between the bullet `velocity` Vector2 and the Vector2 pointing from the bullet to the target node, from 0 to PI.
-- `speed_multiplier`: controls the bullet speed multiplying its velocity magnitude by the value defined in this curve, based on whathever is set in `speed_control_mode`.
+- `speed_multiplier`: controls the bullet speed multiplying its velocity magnitude by the value defined in this curve, based on whatever is set in `speed_control_mode`.
 - `turning_speed_control_mode`: specifies the mode the turning speed curve will determine its value:
   - `Based On Lifetime`: the curve x axis will map to the lifetime of the bullet, from 0 to `lifetime_curves_span`.
   - `Based On Target Distance`: the curve x axis will map to the distance to the target, from 0 to `distance_curves_span`.
   - `Based on Angle To Target`: the curve x axis will map to the angle between the bullet `velocity` Vector2 and the Vector2 pointing from the bullet to the target node, from 0 to PI.
 - `turning_speed`: controls the bullet turning speed towards the target node, based on whathever is set in `turning_speed_control_mode`.
 - `material`: the material used to render each bullet.
-- `collisions_enabled`: enables or disables collision detection, turning it off increases performances.
+- `collisions_enabled`: enables or disables collision detection, turning it off increases performance.
 - `collision_layer`: the collision layer to use during collision detection.
 Visible only if `collisions_enabled` is on.
 - `collision_mask`: the collision mask to use during collision detection.
 Visible only if `collisions_enabled` is on.
 - `collision_shape`: the CollisionShape to use during collision detection.
 Visible only if `collisions_enabled` is on.
 - `use_viewport_as_active_rect`: if enabled, uses the current viewport to detect whether a bullet should be deleted.
 - `active_rect`: the rect outside of which the bullets get deleted.
-Visible only if `use_viewport_as_active_rect` if off.
+Visible only if `use_viewport_as_active_rect` is off.
 - `rotate`: controls whether the bullets automatically rotate based on their direction of travel.
 - `unique_modulate_component`: controls which modulate component in the material will be used as a unique value for each bullet instance.
 This can be used to offset bullets animation frames by unique amounts inside shaders and it's needed due to Godot not supporting material instance properties in 3.x.
 - `data`: custom data you can assign to the BulletKit.